djalbat/the-occam-user-manual/understanding-grammars.md

 In reality these are all the same lexer but configured slightly differently.

 In essence the lexer is a state machine having two states, namely 'in comment' and 'not in comment'.
-Depending on these states it uses a different sequence of both in-built and optionally user defined rules in order to tokenise content.
+Depending on these states it uses a different sequence of both in-b⨶and optionally user defined rules in order to tokenise content.
 The order in which the rules are executed matters.
 Comments must be picked out before string literals, for example.